 Her family’s efforts on land seems to have had a positive spillover effect into the coastal marine habitat.
 McGuinness tells me the island is ringed by mussel beds that are healthier than other places around the Hauraki Gulf.
 One theory is that protecting bird habitat prevents soil runoff from killing mussels.
 Still, Neureuter is keen to use Otata as a test bed for research on marine restoration.

-McGuinness says.
-TNC and its partners are investing in research to nail down an answer, because mussels help clean the water through their filtering activity—and that’s something the Gulf needs.
+"These beds provide a valuable learning opportunity.
+This knowledge can be used to guide restoration of lost mussel beds," McGuinness says.
+TNC and its partners are investing in research because mussels help clean the water through their filtering activity—and that’s something the gulf needs.
 “If we can determine the ingredients for successful mussel bed restoration, then we will be positioned to scale restoration efforts.”

 As the sun sets and we head back, a rainbow arcs over the gulf and seabirds speed along the water’s surface.